 This Historic Marker is a gift to the people of Woodbridge from the Middlesex County Board of Chosen Freeholders, 2007.

 Location.
 40° 33.662′ N, 74° 16.441′ W. Marker is in Woodbridge, New Jersey, in Middlesex County.
 Marker is on Rahway Avenue.
 Touch for map.
 Marker is at or near this postal address: 582 Rahway Avenue, Woodbridge NJ 07095, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Barron Estate (a few steps from this marker); Barron Library (a few steps from this marker); First Presbyterian Church (within shouting distance of this marker); First Presbyterian Church of Woodbridge (within shouting distance of this marker); Presbyterian Church (about 300 feet away, measured in a direct line); Aaron Dunn Homestead/Jost-Keating House (about 400 feet away); Revolutionary Soldiers and Patriots of Woodbridge (about 600 feet away); First Presbyterian Church Cemetery (about 700 feet away).
+Barron Estate (a few steps from this marker); Barron Library (a few steps from this marker); First Presbyterian Church (within shouting distance of this marker); First Presbyterian Church of Woodbridge (within shouting distance of this marker); a different marker also named First Presbyterian Church (about 300 feet away, measured in a direct line); Aaron Dunn Homestead/Jost-Keating House (about 400 feet away); Revolutionary Soldiers and Patriots of Woodbridge (about 600 feet away); First Presbyterian Church Cemetery (about 700 feet away).
 Touch for a list and map of all markers in Woodbridge.

 Categories. • Architecture • Arts, Letters, Music •

 Credits.
 This page was last revised on January 13, 2017.
 This page originally submitted on April 16, 2016, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 209 times since then and 15 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 16, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.